 There are some important considerations concerning emails that go home to parents/guardians about their child, or any inter-school email.
-Anything that is sent to a parent should not contain any "identifiable" information about a student.
-This includes the student's name.
+Please be careful when using "identifiable" information about a student.
 Anything that is sent by email format may be public information and could be subpoenaed for court use.
 Any emails with personally identifiable student information become part of the student record.
-Employees are reminded to keep our Acceptable Use Policy EGA-R GBEF in mind when composing emails.
+Employees are reminded to keep our policy GBEF School District Internet Access for Students and Staff in mind when composing emails.